 At six to ten months, the next stage of baby food starts.
 Yyour baby should be able to swallow purees easily and you’ll notice their appetite is increasing, this is when your baby is ready for stage 2 baby foods.
 At this stage, your baby may also have their first teeth.
 Now you can start to make thicker purees and mashes for your baby.
 Keep in mind to only introduce one new food to your baby every few days to make sure your baby doesn’t have any allergic reaction.
 Common stage 2 foods for baby to introduce:

 Stage 3: Chewable Chunks (Ten to Twelve Months)

-At ten to twelve months, your baby should be eating several meals a day.
+One of the most important food stages for your baby is at ten to twelve months, your baby should be eating several meals a day.
 Make sure you are giving your baby a wide variety of foods so that they are getting all the nutrition they need, and you can avoid them becoming a picky eater.
 At this stage, they are likely picking up pieces of food by themselves and wanting to self-feed.
 Try to introduce different textures at this stage to develop a gag-reflex.

 To soften some tough-to-chew foods, try the One Step Food Maker Deluxe for an easy-to-use food steamer and mixer.
 This food maker can provide 3.5 cups of baby food in as little as 10 minutes, and always blends to the perfect consistency for your baby.

 Common food additions at this stage include:

 - Cow’s Milk